Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: First-Stage Strategy-Proofness

-We now turn to the analysis of strategic interaction in our end-to-end model, with a focus on the shortlisting stage.
+We now turn to the analysis of strategic interactions during the shortlisting stage.
+Remember our motivational example in the introduction, we wondered whether Sophie should propose her project about the fountain or not, because of its impact on the final decision, taken during the second stage.
+We have hinted at reasons why it would actually be better for her not to.
+Throughout this section, we will study such strategic behaviour and investigate whether it can be prevented or not.

+One of the main challenges to formalise the concept of strategic behaviour during the first stage, is that agents actually reason about the outcome of the process---the final budget allocation---that is only decided one stage later.
+Let us then take the time to discuss the information available to an agent willing to strategise, the \emph{manipulator}.

-Let us first discuss the information available to a manipulator.
-In the classical voting framework \citep{Zwic16}, it is assumed that the manipulator has access to all the other ballots before submitting her own.
-In our setting, when considering a manipulator choosing which proposal to submit during the first stage, the same assumption is reasonable w.r.t.\ the proposals about to be submitted by the other agents during the first stage---but not w.r.t.\ the ballots the other agents are going to submit during the second stage, \emph{after} the shortlist will have been determined.
+In the classical voting framework \citep{Zwic16}, it is assumed that the potential manipulator has access to all the other ballots before submitting their own.
+In our setting, when considering a manipulator choosing which proposal to submit during the first stage, the same assumption is reasonable with respect to the proposals submitted by the other agents during the first stage, but not with respect to the ballots the other agents are going to submit during the second stage, only \emph{after} the shortlist will have been determined.
 Indeed, the set of actions for the second stage depends on the proposal of the manipulator in the first stage.
-We explore here three possibilities.
-In the first two cases, a manipulator in the first stage is unsure what will happen during the second stage, but assumes that either the worst scenario will be realised (\emph{pessimistic manipulation}) or the best one (\emph{optimistic manipulation}).
-In the third case, she knows the other agents' true preferences and trusts they will vote accordingly (\emph{anticipative manipulation}).
+We thus need to reason about the outcome of the second stage given the profile that the manipulator \emph{expects} to occur.